xhafan/blog/_posts/2018-12-04-why-use-domain-driven-design.md

 For diving deep into DDD I recommend [Eric Evans's book](https://amzn.to/2E9dRAC).

-Here is an practical example of DDD done in an ASP.NET Core MVC sample application using my [CoreDdd](https://github.com/xhafan/coreddd/) .NET library.
+Here is a practical example of DDD done in an ASP.NET Core MVC sample application using my [CoreDdd](https://github.com/xhafan/coreddd/) .NET library and NHibernate persistence.
 It's a simple implementation of updating a ship data, using [CQRS](https://martinfowler.com/bliki/CQRS.html) pattern.
 The controller:
 ```c#
 public class ShipController : Controller
 {